aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/advance-chart-since-excel-2016/_index.md

 ---

 ## **Possible Usage Scenarios**
-Aspose.Cells now supports the reading and manipulation of Microsoft Excel 2016 charts which are not present in Microsoft Excel 2013 or earlier versions.
+Aspose.Cells now supports the reading and manipulation of Microsoft Excel 2016 charts, which are not present in Microsoft Excel 2013 or earlier versions.

 ## **Read and Manipulate Excel 2016 Charts**
-The following sample code loads the [source excel file](22774101.xlsx) which contains Excel 2016 charts in the first worksheet.
-It reads all charts one by one and changes its title as per its chart type.
-The following screenshot shows the source excel file before the execution of code.
-As you can see, chart title is the same for all charts.
+The following sample code loads the [source Excel file](22774101.xlsx) which contains Excel 2016 charts in the first worksheet.
+It reads all charts one by one and changes their titles as per their chart type.
+The following screenshot shows the source Excel file before the execution of the code.
+As you can see, the chart titles are the same for all charts.

 ![todo:image_alt_text](read-and-manipulate-excel-2016-charts_1.png)

-The following screenshot shows the [output excel file](22774104.xlsx) after the execution of code.
-As you can see, the chart title is changed as per its chart type.
+The following screenshot shows the [output Excel file](22774104.xlsx) after the execution of the code.
+As you can see, the chart titles are changed as per their chart type.

 ![todo:image_alt_text](read-and-manipulate-excel-2016-charts_2.png)

 ## **Sample Code**
 ```html
 <!DOCTYPE html>